infrash/bash/README.md

 example3.com
 ```

-+ run script to create the in.csv file
+run script to create the input file
++ 1/in.csv

 ```bash
 create-input-csv.sh "domain,https_status" 1/domain-list.txt 1/in.csv
 ```

-+ output of script: 1/in.csv
+output of script:
++ 1/in.csv

 ```csv
 domain,https_status